How Many Fluid Ounces In A Can Of Soda

 Fountain Drinks

 Fountain drinks are dispensed from machines at restaurants and convenience stores.
-The size of a fountain drink can vary widely depending on the establishment.
+This leads to the size of a fountain drink can vary widely depending on the establishment.
 Common sizes include small, medium, and large, with fluid ounces ranging from 12 to 44 or more.

 Reading the Label: Finding the Fluid Ounce Information